CONCEPT ANALYSIS

 The average Sprawl resident encounters 847,000 pieces of content per day through their neural interface.
 Of those, approximately 340 are consciously attended.
 The ratio โ€” 0.04% โ€” is called the Attention Yield.
 It is the most important number in the Sprawl's economy and the most depressing.
 Every corporation, faction, street vendor, and aspiring artist competes for those 340 moments.
 The formal market for capturing them generates approximately ยข340 billion annually.
 The informal market โ€” favors, social debt, ambient manipulation โ€” is larger by an estimated factor of three, though no one has successfully measured ambient manipulation because measuring it would require attending to it.

-Nexus Dynamics owns the cognitive load pricing infrastructure that makes the whole apparatus legible.
-Good Fortune operates the Attention Auction under Nexus license.
+owns the cognitive load pricing infrastructure that makes the whole apparatus legible. operates the under license.
 Between them, they have reduced the interior life of the Sprawl's population to a commodity with published bid-ask spreads updated every eleven seconds.

 Nobody finds this remarkable.
 The bid-ask spreads are themselves content, competing for the same 340 slots.